Oudstand/TTT-Discord-Bot/README.md

 **Language Selection:**
 The dashboard opens in the language specified in your `.env` file (`LANGUAGE`).
 You can also manually change the language by adding `?lang=en` or `?lang=de` to the URL.

-**Note:** The `.exe` bundles Chromium internally for screenshot generation.
-The executable is fully standalone and portable - no additional browser installation required!
+**Note:** The `.exe` is fully standalone and portable.
+Screenshot generation uses Microsoft Edge, which is pre-installed on Windows 10/11.

 ---